myoung325/glpistats/README.md

 * **HTML5 Canvas:** All charts are drawn natively using the standard HTML5 `<canvas>` API.
 * **Vanilla JavaScript:** No external charting libraries (like Chart.js or D3), no React, no NPM installs.
 Just clean, raw JavaScript.
 * **Ghost Ticket Auditing:** The script includes a console-level audit tool.
 Press `F12` to open your browser's developer console when generating a chart to see a log of any "Ghost Tickets" (tickets that have been sitting open/pending for more than 90 days).

+## 🤖 AI Transparency & Credits

+Full transparency: The logic, workflow design, and prompt engineering for this project were directed by **Mike Young**, while the actual code implementation (HTML/JS) was generated using Google's **Gemini** large language model.